I have a fat face. In selfies, though, it’s much thinner. What a result! And the closer my face is to the camera, the thinner it becomes! Huzzah!

 Portraits shouldn’t make you look like an extraterrestrial: They should make you look awesome, handsome, glamorous, gorgeous.
 They should make you feel special.
 Does your selfie make you feel that?

-You can reduce the distorted appearance of a selfie by simply standing further back from the phone’s lens.
+If you’d rather not have selfies wreck your online credibility, you can reduce the distorted appearance of a selfie by simply standing further back from the phone’s lens.
 The extra distance reduces some of the perspective problem, making your facial features appear in perspective.
 As the phone lens is wide angle, there will be lots of area around you (so choose your location well) but with a crop edit, which you can carry out with the phone’s software, you’ll remove most of the unwanted elements in the picture.
-Cropping makes the image smaller overall, but most phone camera images are large enough for a servicable final photo as a profile picture on social media.
+Cropping makes the image smaller overall, but most phone camera images are large enough for a serviceable final photo as a profile picture on social media.

 In conclusion, you post images online to boost your appeal and add to your credibility so poor photos of you prevent that; so why would you you publish a picture that does the opposite?
 There’s no real secret to getting a decent social media profile photo from your phone’s camera, but it’s not going to be a selfie.
 Don’t take a shot from arms-length: Get a friend to take the phone photo from further away.
 At a push, you could get a selfie stick – but you might feel your coolness rank plummet if you do.